tmackenzie/impact/content/posts/002-sprint-0.md

 - It will establish a culture where everyone is required to write tests for every feature.
 - Doing it later will be more costly and spoiler.. teams will end up doing it later.
 - Software that is designed to be tested has a longer life.
-- Developers are motivated by working on code bases that are predicable.
+- Developers are motivated by working on code that's are predicable.

 ### Integration testing
 Make decisions and execute on how the team plans to do automated integration testing..